epogrebnyak/abacus/README.md

 ### 2. Ledger

-Create a general ledger ("book") based on the chart of accounts, add entries and close accounts at accounting period end.
+Create a general ledger (`book`) based on the chart of accounts, post entries and close accounts at accounting period end.

 ```python
 book = (chart.book()